Thursday, September 19, 2019

 Once you and your attorney have organized this information for filing, your “schedules,” which are documents filed with your bankruptcy “petition,” will set forth the nature and market value of your assets as well as the applicable exemption statutes.

-What Do I Do if Property I Want to Keep is Not Exempt?
+What Do I Do if the Property I Want to Keep is Not Exempt?

 Most Chapter 7 filings are “no asset” cases: in these cases the debtor’s attorney was successful in exempting all of the debtor’s property from the estate, leaving the Trustee with nothing to liquidate.